Cal Raleigh Player Props: Mariners vs. Rockies

-After going 0-for-3 in his most recent game, Cal Raleigh and the Seattle Mariners face the Colorado Rockies (who will start Austin Gomber) at 10:10 PM ET on Friday.
+After going 0-for-3 in his last game, Cal Raleigh and the Seattle Mariners face the Colorado Rockies (who will hand the ball to Ryan Feltner) at 9:40 PM ET on Saturday.

-In his last game he had a hitless showing (0-for-3) against the Cubs.
+In his previous game he had a hitless performance (0-for-3) against the Cubs.

 Cal Raleigh Game Info & Props vs. the Rockies